Wonder Woman 1984: Plot

 Steve convinces Diana to renounce her wish and let him go, restoring her to full strength.
 Donning the armor of Asteria, the greatest of all Amazon warriors, Diana flies to the satellite headquarters and again battles Barbara, who has transformed into a humanoid cheetah after wishing to become an apex predator.
 After a brutal fight that ends in a lake, Diana overcomes Barbara with an electric shock, then pulls her out of the water.
-She confronts Max and uses her Lasso of Truth to communicate with the world through him, persuading everyone to renounce their wish.
-She then shows Max visions of his unhappy childhood and of his son, Alistair, who is frantically searching for his father amid the chaos.
+Diana confronts Max and uses her Lasso of Truth to communicate with the world through him, persuading everyone to renounce their wish.
+She then shows him visions of his unhappy childhood and of his son, Alistair, who is frantically searching for his father amid the chaos.
 Realizing the error of his ways, Max renounces his wish and reunites with Alistair, simultaneously renouncing everyone else's wishes, and turning Barbara back to normal.
 In the present day, it is winter, and Diana meets the man whose body Steve possessed.

-Meanwhile, in a mid-credits scene, Asteria is revealed to be alive, living among humans and also secretly heroic.
+In a mid-credits scene, Asteria is revealed to be alive, living among humans and also secretly heroic.